lindison/raspi_dev/gpio/README.md

 ## GPIO Pin Reference
 http://pinout.xyz/pinout/pin3_gpio2
 https://www.raspberrypi.org/documentation/usage/gpio/
 Place to store gpio code

+## blinky.py
+Python program to blink the lights on ground gpio pin 3 and pin 7.
+Runs a loop to turn pin 7 on and off.